Introduction to Deerfield, Illinois

 - Highland Park Historical Society Museum

 Things To Do In Deerfield

-During your stay in Deerfield, you can visit the outdoor museum of Deerfield Historic Village which includes five historic buildings.
-The Deer Spring Park, Woodland Park, John Blumberg Park, Cumnor Court Park, Wilmot Park, Jaycee Memorial Park, Jewett Park, and James C Mitchell Park are also worth visiting.
-You can plan a day trip to the Chicago Botanic Garden, Kohl's Children's Museum, and the Cuneo Museum and Gardens.
+The outdoor museum of Deerfield Historic Village includes five historic buildings.
+Parks include Deer Spring Park, Woodland Park, John Blumberg Park, Cumnor Court Park, Wilmot Park, Jaycee Memorial Park, Jewett Park, and James C Mitchell Park.
+Nearby attractions include the Chicago Botanic Garden, Kohl's Children's Museum, and the Cuneo Museum and Gardens.

 International flights are available from Chicago O'Hare International Airport.

 Trinity International University is the local university.
 Oakton Community College and National - Louis University are also nearby.